MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

 ![Machine configuration](../images/devhome-environment-config.png)

-## Build a Dev Home Environment Extension
+## Build an Extension for Environments in Dev Home

 If there is a type of virtual environment that you regularly use that is currently unsupported by Dev Home, you can build your own Dev Home Environment Extension to display the virtual environment in Dev Home.